procount/pinn/README_PINN.md

 ### - [If you have PINN v2.4.3 - v2.4.4b installed, please manually update to v2.4.4c](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=142574&start=200#p1239359)

-This README relates to v2.8.4
+This README relates to v2.8.5

-<sup>(PINN is only available in one format that does not include any operating systems at all.
+<sup>(PINN-lite does not include any operating systems at all.
 It is more akin to `NOOBS-lite` rather than `NOOBS`.
-For that reason, the filename that you download is called `pinn-lite.zip`)</sup>
+For that reason, the filename that you download is called `pinn-lite.zip`.
+More recently, `pinn.zip` has also been made available for download which includes versions of Raspbian and LibreELEC.)</sup>

 ## Index